ethanarns/BlockJS/README.md

 * Place and delete stacking blocks
 * Walk around and physically interact with blocks
 * Multi-color, different scale blocks
-* Auto-saving builds to a database, loads up on reconnect
+* Auto-saving builds to a PostgreSQL database, loads up on reconnect

 ---